 When bringing a civil action — medical malpractice or otherwise — success means more than just proving that the defendant is liable.
 You’ll have to introduce supporting evidence for the damages that you wish to secure.
 Otherwise, you might find that the jury lowballs your compensation.
 Here at Hoyt & Hoyt, P.C., our results are proof of the quality of our legal advocacy for victims of medical negligence in New Brunswick.
 We have a long and consistent track record of success in securing substantial verdicts and settlements in New Jersey medical malpractice actions.

-Contact Our Experienced New Brunswick Medical Malpractice Attorneys for a Free Consultation
+Contact Our Experienced New Brunswick Northern* New Jersey personal injury attorneys for a Free Consultation

 If you have suffered injuries in a medical malpractice scenario in New Brunswick, then New Jersey law may give you a right of action for damages against the defendant.
 Medical malpractice litigation is fraught with challenges, however, because medical malpractice defendants are often quite aggressive in fighting against lawsuits so as to discourage others from bringing similar actions.
 Moreover, the defendants often have access to substantial industry resources.
-As such, you’ll want to work with a team of NJ medical malpractice attorneys who have extensive experience handling such claims and who understand the ins and outs of New Jersey medical malpractice litigation.
+As such, you’ll want to work with a team of NJ Northern* New Jersey personal injury attorneys who have extensive experience handling such claims and who understand the ins and outs of New Jersey medical malpractice litigation.

 Call us anytime or submit an online case form to schedule a free and confidential consultation with an attorney at Hoyt & Hoyt, P.C. in New Brunswick, New Jersey.
 We will evaluate your claims and determine how best to proceed with litigation to secure maximum compensation on your behalf.